Are You Experienced? (song)

-"Are You Experienced?" is the title track from the Jimi Hendrix Experience's 1967 debut album.
+"Are You Experienced?" is the title track from the Jimi Hendrix Experience's 1967 debut studio album.
 It has been described as one of Jimi Hendrix's most original compositions on the album by music writer and biographer Keith Shadwick.
 The song is largely based on one chord and has a drone-like quality reminiscent of Indian classical music.
 It features recorded guitar and drum parts that are played backwards and a repeating piano octave.
 Live recordings from 1968 are included on The Jimi Hendrix Concerts album and Winterland box set.

 Recording and production

 "Are You Experienced?" was recorded at London's Olympic Sound Studios on April 3, 1967, the final day of recording for Are You Experienced (along with the lead vocal for "Fire", overdubs for "Love or Confusion", and the master recordings of "Highway Chile" and "May This Be Love").
 The backwards guitar track was recorded four times, with the last take being used for the final version.
 According to engineering assistant George Chkiantz, "The original idea [for the guitar recording] was to do a loop, but that gave a problem ... we tried looping it and then we couldn't get it to loop ... in the end Jimi got so impatient doing this, he said 'look, it's quite easy, we're just gonna play' and played it in".
 It is also possible that Hendrix performed some of the backwards drum parts on the song in addition to drummer Mitch Mitchell.

 Biographer Keith Shadwick notes the song's droning quality, which he compares to Indian classical music.
 Although he believes the song does not include a bass guitar line (further underscoring the Indian approach), bassist Noel Redding is listed on some albums.
 An earlier instrumental take of the song recorded the same day included Redding's bass pushed more forward in the mix.